aiger555/HRS/README.md

 Project Requirements List: Provide a list outlining a minimum of 10 key functionalities essential for project completion.

-Distribute responsibilities and discuss the project, and it’s details Prepare necessary things
+1.Distribute responsibilities and discuss the project, and it’s details 2.Prepare necessary things
-Create project
+3.Create project
-Each member of team should do their part
+4.Each member of team should do their part
-Prepare presentation
+5.Prepare presentation
-Overlook and check everything in the project
+6.Overlook and check everything in the project
-Test project
+7.Test project
-Get feedback from teacher
+8.Get feedback from teacher
-Correct if it is needed
+9.Correct if it is needed
-Submit the final project
+10.Submit the final project

 Team Members List: Enumerate all team members.
 This list should also appear in the contributors section.